Slovenia: Demographics

-The population of Slovenia as of January 2025 is 2,130,850.
-With 105 inhabitants per square kilometer (272/sq mi), Slovenia ranks low among the European countries in population density (compared to 402 /km2 for the Netherlands or 195 /km2 for Italy).
+The population of Slovenia as of October 2025 is 2,133,852.
+With 105 inhabitants per square kilometre (272/sq mi), Slovenia ranks low among the European countries in population density (compared to 402 /km2 for the Netherlands or 195 /km2 for Italy).
 The Inner Carniola–Karst Statistical Region has the lowest population density while the Central Slovenia Statistical Region has the highest.

 Slovenia is among the European countries with the most pronounced ageing of its population, ascribable to a low birth rate and increasing life expectancy.
 Almost all Slovenian inhabitants older than 64 are retired, with no significant difference between the genders.
 The working-age group is diminishing in spite of immigration.
 The proposal to raise the retirement age from the current 57 for women and 58 for men was rejected in a referendum in 2011.
 In addition, the difference among the genders regarding life expectancy is still significant.
 The total fertility rate (TFR) in 2024 was estimated at 1.6 children born/woman, which is lower than the replacement rate of 2.1.
 The majority of children are born to unmarried women (in 2023, 56.5% of all births were outside of marriage).

 In 2023, life expectancy at birth was 82 years (79.1 years male, and 85 years female).

 In 2020, the suicide rate in Slovenia was 17 per 100,000 persons per year, which places Slovenia among the highest ranked European countries.
 Nonetheless, from 2000 until 2010, the rate has decreased by about 30%.
 The differences between regions and the genders are pronounced.